 This event is called “Ernie’s Ride” in honor of Doug's late Uncle Ernie who was born and lived 58 years with Down Syndrome.
 Did you know that in our culture, the rate of unborn babies who are aborted after a Down Syndrome diagnosis is about 67 percent in the U.S., according to CBS News?
-Some put the rate as high as 90 percent in the United States, but it is difficult to determine the exact number because the government does not keep detailed statistics about abortion.
+Other studies put the rate as high as 90 percent in the United States, but it is difficult to determine the exact number because the government does not keep detailed statistics about abortion.
 In other countries, it is (unbelievably) worse.
 Ernie taught Doug what it meant to be loved & valued no matter the circumstance.

 Doug enjoys riding & challenging himself.
 Ernie's Ride provides both.
 2023 is Doug's eighth Ernie's Ride.
 At age 63, three consecutive days of 100+ miles really is a challenge.

 You're invited to join Doug, & the other riders, in this challenge.
 Your sponsorship will encourage & inspire the riders knowing that every new mile they cover is making a difference for unborn children & their moms.
 Please sponsor today.
 Actual donations won't be collected until after we find out how many miles of Ernie's Ride your rider completes.

 Thank you for joining us to honor Doug's Uncle Ernie & to help new moms and their babies through the Community Pregnancy Center, Elizabeth's New Life Center, and the Family Life Center of Auglaize County.